Bidyut398/PRODIGY_WD_05/README.md

 Features:
 - Input field to enter a city name and search for weather data.
-- Displays current date, time, and location (e.g., Dhemaji, India, Monday, Jul 21, 2025, 11:06 PM IST).
+- Displays current date, time, and location (e.g., Guwahati, India, Monday, Jul 21, 2025, 11:17 PM IST).
 - Shows current weather condition (e.g., overcast clouds) with an icon.
 - Displays temperature (e.g., 28°C) and additional details like wind speed, humidity, and visibility.
 - Modern and responsive design with a gradient background.